 Strong Passwords for Students

 Loudoun County Public Schools adopted a new information security policy this year.
 One of the most significant changes in this policy is the required use of strong passwords for students and staff.
 While strong password requirements have been in place for LCPS staff, this is an important change for our students in grades 2-12.
-A strong student password is the best defense in protecting data and student privacy.
+A strong student password is the best defense for protecting data and student privacy.

 LCPS strong passwords have the following characteristics: